Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Or-RIST-Protocols.md

 * [SRT Live Server](https://github.com/Edward-Wu/srt-live-server) (free, open source)
   * This option only *serves* SRT streams and does **not** transmux to HLS/RTMP/DASH.
 It is much more rudimentary than the other servers at this stage but it is FOSS and works fine with OBS Studio in our tests.
 * [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine) (free, open source)
   * OvenMediaEngine (OME) can receive a video/audio source from an encoder or camera with SRT, WebRTC, RTMP, MPEG-2 TS, or RTSP-Pull as input.
-Then, OME transmits it using WebRTC, Low Latency MPEG-DASH (LLDASH), MPEG-DASH, and HLS as output.
+Then, OME transmits it over LLHLS (Low Latency HLS) and WebRTC as output.
 * [Amazon Elemental MediaConnect](https://aws.amazon.com/mediaconnect/)
   * Supports SRT and RIST (Simple Profile only).
 * [Sipradius](https://www.sipradius.com/) is the main librist sponsor and offers encoders and servers for both SRT and RIST.